heyshatara/numpy-airbnb/README.md

 The AirBnB Amsterdam Recommendation System project showcases the application of Python, NumPy, and data science techniques to derive meaningful recommendations for AirBnB accommodations in Amsterdam, ultimately assisting users in finding the most suitable listings for their selected tourist location(s).

 <h2>Dataset Description:</h2>
-Subset of data from: http://insideairbnb.com/get-the-data/
+Amsterdam subset of data from: http://insideairbnb.com/get-the-data/ (includes Amsterdam, North Holland and The Netherlands)

 <h2>Data Cleaning and Preprocessing:</h2>